 In a medium bowl, sift together the flour, salt, cocoa powder and baking soda together.
 Set aside.

 Using an electric mixer, cream together the sugar and butter on high speed using the paddle attachment, until creamy.
-Turn mixer to low and slowly add the eggs, vanilla and milk.
+Turn mixer to low and slowly add the eggs, vanilla, milk, and coffee.
 Beat for 2-3 minutes.
-Add the dry flour ingredients and beat until thoroughly combined, then slowly add in the hot coffee.
+Add the dry flour ingredients and beat until thoroughly combined.
 Scrape down the sides, as necessary.
 Continue to mix until all ingredients are well incorporated.

 Pour the cake mixture over the pretzel crust and bake for 50-60 minutes, or until a tooth pick comes clean.
 Let cool.